JaredrJack/TPGen/README.md

   * [Description](#description)
   * [Installation](#installation)
   * [Usage](#usage)
   * [Tests](#tests)
   * [Questions](#questions)

   ## [Description](#table-of-contents)
-  The purpose of this application is to quickly generate README files ina Professional format.
+  The purpose of this application is to generate a HTML file creating a Team Profile Generator.

  - GIVEN a command-line application that accepts user input
 - WHEN I am prompted for my team members and their information